Your chances of having success dramatically rise if you are prepared for what you are aiming to do.

 In high school my lack of effort in the classroom left me totally unprepared for testing.

-This led to below average grades in almost all of my classes except for health and history.
+This led to below average grades in almost all of my classes except for health (big surprise) and history.

 I was completely unprepared for the transition from high school sports to college athletics.